boydc2014/composer-prototype/Composer/README.md

 All editors is loaded as extensions.

-We are NOT targeting non-editor extension at this time, even thought the mechanism described here is a general extension system for any html pages.
+We are NOT targeting non-editor extension at this time, even thought the mechanism described here is a general extension system for any html page.

 ## What's an extension? what's in it
 An extension is an standalone javascript package located under `src/extensions`.